 This process allows the now-cool refrigerant to travel back inside to absorb more heat, continuing the cycle.
 For your home to stay cool, this heat exchange needs to be as efficient as possible.
 The performance of your entire residential heating and cooling system depends on these coils being able to get rid of heat quickly and effectively.

-Why Heat Transfer Is Key to AC Efficiency
+Why Heat Transfer Is the Secret to AC Efficiency

 When dirt, dust, pollen, and grass clippings build up on the condenser coil, they act like a blanket, trapping heat.
 This layer of grime insulates the very part of your AC that’s supposed to be releasing warmth.
 With nowhere for the heat to go, your air conditioner is forced to work much harder to cool your home.
 This extra effort means longer run times and, you guessed it, a higher energy bill.